michelleconville/oir_events/README.md

 Scroll to the bottom of the deploy page and select preferred deployment type:
 * Click either **Enable Automatic Deploys** for automatic deployment when you push updates to Github.
 * Select the correct branch for deployment from the drop-down menu and click **Deploy Branch** for manual deployment.

+## Credits
+Media
+* All images were provided and used from the [Oireachtas Flickr account](https://www.flickr.com/photos/oireachtas/)
+* Content used on the Visitor Information area and Event pages was used from the [Houses of the Oireachtas website](https://www.oireachtas.ie/)
+* Logo used is the Official Logo for the Houses of the [Houses of the Oireachtas](https://www.oireachtas.ie/)